This page describes how to prepare the application environment and install the AppDynamics Python Agent.

 To install or upgrade to the latest version of the agent, run the

-pip install command as follows:
+pip install command:

 When there are multiple packages, you can locate the agent using the